spatialos/UnrealGDK/SpatialGDK/Documentation/content/technical-overview/gdk-concepts.md

  _An AI following a player across the boundary between two server-worker instances' areas of authority.
 To demonstrate Actor handover, the AI changes its material every time authority is handed over._

-See the [zoned Multiserver Shooter tutorial](https://docs.improbable.io/unreal/alpha/content/get-started/tutorial#clone-the-gdk-into-the-plugins-directory) for a tutorial that demonstrates this functionality.
+See the [Multiserver Shooter tutorial](https://docs.improbable.io/unreal/alpha/content/get-started/tutorial) for a tutorial that demonstrates this functionality.

 For more information, see the documentation on [Actor handover]({{urlRoot}}/content/handover-between-server-workers).